department-of-veterans-affairs/vets-website/content/pages/education/other-educational-assistance-programs/veap.md

 If you’re currently on active duty and want to use VEAP, you must have at least 3 months of contributions in the fund.

 **Withdrawals:**
-You can withdraw the money in your VEAP account if you don't meet basic qualifying requirements or if you formally ask for a refund.
+You can withdraw the money in your VEAP account if you don’t meet basic qualifying requirements or if you formally ask for a refund.

 ### Get more information